You Might Not Worry About Colorectal Polyps

 Polyps in the colon are detected during routine colonoscopy, which is typically recommended at age 50.
 Polyps of the anus may be visible without medical equipment.
 They can become inflamed, bleed, obstruct bowel movements, or have no symptoms at all.
 Symptomatic anal polyps must be differentiated from more common hemorrhoids.
 Depending upon the number, size and location, anorectal polyps may generate the faux reflex to evacuate the bowels.

 How Are Colorectal Polyps Treated?

-During a colonoscopy or sigmoidoscopy, polyps are painlessly removed using a wire loop that cuts the stalk of the polyp and cauterizes it to prevent bleeding (polypectomy).
-Because the bowel's lining isn't sensitive to cutting or burning, polyp resection doesn't cause discomfort.
+During a colonoscopy or sigmoidoscopy, most polyps are painlessly removed using a wire loop that cuts the stalk of the polyp and cauterizes it to prevent bleeding (polypectomy).
+Because the bowel’s lining is not sensitive to cutting or burning, polyp resection does not cause discomfort.
 Large, flat and otherwise laterally spreading adenomas may be removed endoscopically by a technique called endoscopic mucosal resection (EMR).
 Fluid is injected beneath the lesion to lift it, facilitating surgical excision.
 These techniques are alternatives to a much-more-invasive colectomy.
 Polyp tissue is biopsied for histologic cancer evaluation.
 [4,5]

 Are Polyps Cancerous?